DCurrent/openbor-script-math/README.md

-# openbor-script-math
+# DC Math
 Library of basic math functions for use in OpenBOR scripts.
+Full readme in progress.